 Arts & Culture events are offered periodically from September through May.
 They are generally scheduled for morning or early afternoon and often attendees go to brunch/lunch together before or after the outing.
-All meeting information is found on the monthly Calendar, in the newsletter, ‘Reston-Herndon Happenings’ e-blasts and via emails to the membership from the Arts and Culture co-chairs.
+All meeting information is found on the monthly Calendar, on this website, in the newsletter, in the e-blasts from the president and via emails to the membership from the Arts and Culture co-chairs.

 Description of Tour: Many think the Civil War was fought by men, but women had plenty to do in the fight for rights, trade and freedom.
 Alexandria was a city with Southern sympathies continuously occupied as a Northern supply depot.
 The women of Alexandria experienced the war not as a battle but as a day-to-day way of life.
 The National Women’s History Museum shows how the war was not just fought with muskets and bayonets, but also with trade and supplies.

 Thank you, Carol Flicker and Roberta Sherman, Cultural Arts Co-chairs, for arranging another memorable event for our branch!

 1.Oatlands Plantation– The group had lunch in Leesburg, VA at the Tuscarora Mill and then went to Oatlands to tour the house, gardens and out-buildings.